The World Health Organisation defines health as:

 Supporting the mental health of our stakeholders is one of the 3 strategic goals of the school which were agreed by the local governing body in July 19 and is an important strand of this year's school development plan which builds on our current provision.
 We are committed to supporting the mental health of our children by investing valuable curriculum time to the development of children's social and emotional learning and wellbeing.
-We use values to to underpin school assemblies and use every opportunity we can to help develop resilience and confidence in our children.
+We use values to underpin school assemblies and use every opportunity we can to help develop resilience and confidence in our children.

 Examples of our Provision

-- A qualified Mental Health First Aider
+- 2 Mental Health First Aiders

 - Healthy school's Week